Statistics with Stata: A Short Course

-A 3-Day Remote Seminar Taught by Stephen Vaisey, Ph.D.
+A 3-Day Livestream Seminar Taught by Stephen Vaisey, Ph.D.

 This seminar will provide a comprehensive introduction to Stata software, covering Stata’s data management, graphics, data analysis, and statistical modeling capabilities.
 You will develop facility with Stata’s data manipulation commands, its wide array of graphical tools for exploring data, and the implementation of frequently used statistical tests and regression models.